kronwiz/twineworks/sugarcube_macros/linkdropdown/README.md

 The purpose of this macro is to add a dropdown menu to a link.
 In other words, when you click on a link an overlay opens just below the link: in this area you can add everything you want using SugarCube markup.

-I developed it to list all the action available on an object, like this:
+I developed it to list all the actions available on an object, like this:

 ![screenshot](screenshot.png)

 Of course you can change colors and spacings with the CSS stylesheet.

-You can see here a [working demo](demo.html).
+You can download the `demo.html` file and open it in a browser to see a working example.

 ## LICENSE